Tim-Abwao/eda-report/README.md

   -o OUTFILE, --outfile OUTFILE
                         The output file (default: eda-report.docx) -t TITLE, --title TITLE
-                        The top level heading in the report (default: Exploratory Data Analysis Report) -c COLOR, --color COLOR
+                        The top level heading in the report (default:
+                        Exploratory Data Analysis Report) -c COLOR, --color COLOR
-                        A valid matplotlib color specifier (default: orangered)
+                        A valid matplotlib color specifier (default:
+                        orangered)
+  -T TARGET, --target TARGET
+                        The target variable (dependent feature), used to color-code plotted values.
+An integer value is treated as a column index, whereas a string is treated as a column label.
+(Default: None)
 ```

 </details>